project-callisto/crypto-demo/README.md

 # Callisto Cryptography Demo

 The source code for <https://cryptography.projectcallisto.org/#>.
 This code is intended to illustrate select components of Callisto's cryptographic approach.
 It is not a full demonstration of the product, nor an official reporting platform for victims of sexual assault and harassment.
+For more details about our cryptographic approach, read our technical white paper: https://www.projectcallisto.org/callisto-cryptographic-approach.pdf

 ## running the auto-linter